 I highly recommend using fresh mint leaves rather than dried mint for this recipe.
 The dish tastes far more refreshing with fresh mint for this tasty side dish.

-Some people add chopped green onions or scallions to this dish, but I find the onion flavor overwhelms the mint.
+Some people add chopped green onions (known as scallions or spring onions in Ireland) to this dish, but I find the onion flavor overwhelms the mint.
 I like the mint to be the star of the show.

 Directions for Mint Peas